Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Technical Solutions and Applications

 Conversational agents (or chatbots), i.e. computer-mediated dialogue systems, are now common in human-computer interaction (\cite{clarkWhatMakesGood2019}).
 While conversational agents have been around since the 1960s (ELIZA, \cite{weizenbaumELIZAComputerProgram1966}), they have become increasingly popular in recent years by the advent of large language models (LLMs).
 There is also evidence that conversational agents are treated similarly as real humans (computers as social actors; \cite{nassMachinesMindlessnessSocial2000}).
 Especially when they are designed to act in an emotionally intelligent fashion they are capable of building a trustful relationship with their users.

 LLMs are often used as conversational agents (e.g. ChatGPT).
 In contrast to earlier versions of conversational agents which used simple pattern matching algorithms, LLMs are context-sensitive and can be used to generate individual responses that allow plausible language-based interactions.
-Studies have demonstrated that verbal output of a LLM is evaluated as empathetic and likable (\cite{ovsyannikova2025}) and that persons are sensitive to the communicative style and personality traits which are prompted in the language model (\cite{kroczekInfluencePersonaConversational2025}).
-Overall, AI controlled (embodied) conversational agents have great potential to allow for naturalistic IC with a computer.
+Studies have demonstrated that verbal output of a LLM is evaluated as empathetic and likable (\cite{ovsyannikova2025}) and that persons are sensitive to the communicative style and personality traits which are prompted in the language model (\cite{kroczekInfluencePersonaConversational2025,lim2025artificial}).
+Overall, AI-controlled (embodied) conversational agents have great potential to allow for naturalistic IC with a computer.

 Embodied conversational agents combine a computer-mediated dialogue system with an embodied agent, that is a virtual agent or a robot.
-For instance, in VR one can sit face-to-face with a virtual person and the output of the dialogue-system is presented as synthesized voice, lip-synced by the agent.
+For instance, in VR one can sit face-to-face with a virtual person and the output of the dialogue-system is presented as synthesized voice, lip-synced by the agent (\cite{cassell2001embodied}).
 Importantly, this approach allows including nonverbal information in conversations with the agents (\cite{ehretWhosNextIntegrating2023}).
+Conversational agents involve the integration of speech recognition, natural language generation, speech synthesis, animation, facial expression, gaze control, body movement, and spatial audio (\cite{gratch2002creating}).
+Each of these layers contributes to the user’s experience of agency and realism.
+For example, a technically accurate language model may still feel socially inappropriate if its voice, facial expression, timing, or gaze behavior does not match the conversational situation.
+Conversely, even relatively simple dialogue systems can appear socially engaging when embedded in a convincing virtual body and responsive environment \cite{bickmore2004social}.

 Recent research highlights the potential of conversational agents to assist older adults, supporting various aspects of cognitive and emotional well-being.
 Companion robots using LLMs can, for example, provide social and emotional support, with older adults expecting active engagement, personalization, privacy protection, and empathy (\cite{irfan2024recommendations}), while Talk2Care, an LLM-based voice assistant, can facilitate communication between healthcare providers and older adults (\cite{yang2024talk2care}).
 Thus, AI-based conversational agents have shown promise in enhancing mental well-being for older adults.
 However, challenges remain, including the need for increased technological literacy and accessible designs tailored for older adults (\cite{chen2024scoping}).